Which describes your research need?

 ∙ Chambers and Partners, which ranks top law firms and lawyers in the US and elsewhere in various practice specialties.
 Chambers does independent research, reflected in their editorials.

-∙ Vault.com, a subscription-based service available to Boalt students through the CDO web site.
+∙ Vault.com, a subscription-based service available to Berkeley Law students through the CDO web site.
 Firms are ranked for, among other things, partner prestige, diversity, and quality of life.

 Most, if not all, of the online law firm data bases (such as the NALP directory and Martindale) allow you to include geography as a search term.
 Law firms with offices in multiple locations always list them on their web sites.
-The Vault Guides (which must be accessed through the CDO’s link, otherwise there is a fee) include several regional directories of major urban areas, and regional rankings of firms.
+The Vault Guides (which must be accessed through the CDO’s website, otherwise there is a fee) include several regional directories of major urban areas, and regional rankings of firms.
 Chambers Associate includes convenient maps showing firms’ office locations, and offers several “Regional Guides” (found under the “Where to Start” menu).

 For job searches focused on a particular location, and especially if you are interested in smaller firms, bar organizations in the state or city in which you are interested in working are a good starting point.
-You might try the web sites of law schools near where you are interested in working; they may direct you to local resources.
-Many areas have local resources listing local attorneys (for example, www.atlantalawyerdirectory.com).
-Here are some links to regional bar associations:
+You might try the websites of law schools near where you are interested in working; they may direct you to local resources.
+Many areas have local resources listing local attorneys (e.g., www.atlantalawyerdirectory.com).
+Here are some links to some regional bar associations:

-The National Law Journal compiles an annual list of the 350 (previously only the top 250) largest US law firms, based on attorney headcount alone.
-Here is a link to the 2012 list.
+The National Law Journal compiles an annual list of the 500 largest US law firms, based on attorney headcount alone.
+Here is a link to the 2018 surveys.

 If you know you want to work in a smaller firm, your online search methods may have to be more indirect.
 You might search by geography and type of practice, then research the particular firms and attorneys you come up with to find out how many attorneys are in the firm.
 Martindale.com is the only database which includes smaller firms (down to solo practitioners).
 The version available through LexisNexis allows finer-grained searches (e.g., all firms in a region with between three and five attorneys).